 - A new feature can be rolled out without the need of retesting already implemented functionality.

 - The cost of extending the Data Warehouse is low.

 - The projects are fast, up to 1/8 of the time for a Common DW project.

 - The maintenance costs are low.

-Data Warehouse projects are complicated, there is no one simple solution for a great Data Warehouse project.
+Data Warehouse projects are complicated.
+There isn’t a simple, one-size-fits-all solution for a great Data Warehouse project.
 The benefits of Data Warehousing are enormous, not only does it make reporting easier, but it improves efficiency, transparency, and decision making.